PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Materials and methods

-At the core of the Transformer is the multi-head attention mechanism\cite{vaswani2017attentionisallyouneed,bahdanau2014neural,kim2017structured,parikh2016decomposable}, which serves to extract features from multiple perspectives.
-Given the input vectors denoted as query ($Q$), key ($K$), and value ($V$), the scaled dot-product attention can be computed as follows:
+Following the step of concatenating embedding vectors to form the integrated data $X \in \mathbb{R}^{batch_{size} \times seq_{len} \times dim}$, we incorporate the Transformer architecture \cite{vaswani2017attentionisallyouneed} into our training process.
+The core of Transformer is the multi-head attention mechanism \cite{vaswani2017attentionisallyouneed,bahdanau2014neural,kim2017structured,parikh2016decomposable}, enabling comprehensive feature extraction.
+Given input vectors denoted as query ($Q$), key ($K$), and value ($V$), the scaled dot-product attention is computed as follows:

-Where $d_k$ is the dimension of the key vectors.
-The scaling by $\sqrt{d_k}$ acts as a normalization, ensuring that increasing dimensions don't lead to significant dot product escalations.

-The multi-head attention is then computed by linearly transforming the input vectors $Q$, $K$, and $V$ $h $ times (h represents the number of heads), applying the scaled dot-product attention to each of these transformed vectors, and then concatenating and linearly transforming the results as follows:
+where $d_k$ is the dimension of the key vectors.
+The scaling by $\sqrt{d_k}$ serves as a normalization factor, ensuring that an increase in dimensions does not lead to a significant escalation in the dot product.
+The multi-head attention is computed by linearly transforming the input vectors $Q$, $K$, $V$ $h$ times (where $h$ represents the number of attention heads), applying the scaled dot-product attention to each of these transformed vectors, and then concatenating and linearly transforming the results as follows: